Cerreto di Spoleto: Geography

+Subdivisions

+The municipality includes the localities of Borgo Cerreto, Bugiano, Bugianpiccolo, Cerreto di Spoleto, Colle Soglio, Macchia, Nortosce, Ponte, Rocchetta, Triponzo.

+In 2021, 289 people lived in rural dispersed dwellings not assigned to any named locality.
+At the time, the most populous localities were Cerreto di Spoleto (306), Borgo Cerreto (143).

 Ponte di Cerreto is a village of about 200 inhabitants about a mile south of Cerreto.
 Though now insignificant, Ponte was once an important defensive outpost overlooking the first bridge over the Nera River.
 The counts of Celano built a fortress at this site, which has not survived.
 Today, the village is best known for the 12th-century Romanesque abbey church of Santa Maria: the façade includes a very good rose window, and the interior is notable for preserving the architect's sketch of that window, engraved on one of the walls of the nave.
 Among the frescoes is an almost equally rare depiction of the Trinity as a three-headed man.

-Rocchetta (Rocchetta di Cerreto when distinguishing it from others) lies at 793 m above sea-level on a ridge above and to the east of the Tissino River.
+Rocchetta di Cerreto lies at 793 m above sea-level on a ridge above and to the east of the Tissino River.
 Its principal sights are three churches, two of them medieval and the third of the 16th‑18th centuries, of which the best is San Nicola, with a frescoed interior.

+Economy

+In the 19th century the local economy was based on agricultural production, including wine, grain, highly prized truffles, wood, and acorns.